 As soon as you arrive at the airport the chaos begins.
 Porters will try and carry your bags for you and lead you to some form of transport.
 They can be a little pushy but they are just trying to make a living.
-This is your first introduction into the Balinese people and you will soon learn that there is always someone near by trying to sell you something!
+This is your first introduction to the Balinese people and you will soon learn that there is always someone nearby trying to sell you something!

 Toto, I have a feeling we are not in Kansas anymore!
 You have entered into another land and the chances are you will experience culture shock.
 Things are not like home, the roads are chaotic, there are people constantly trying to sell you things and electrical cables hanging down everywhere!
 Bali was my first overseas trip ever and I remember thinking I am never leaving the hotel room again!
 Don’t worry the feeling passes and you soon get into the groove of the island.

 It appears that there are no road rules, scooters driving down the street the wrong way or on the footpath.
 The sound of a horn beeping is never far away!
 A beep for I am overtaking or beep, I want to get past.

 Don’t be surprised if you see a whole family on a scooter or transporting something large like a tree or chickens on the back of a scooter.
 I don’t know how but the roads just seem to work.

 The footpaths are not in the best condition.
 Often there are uneven and you may even discover part of the path is missing and there is a large hole waiting for you to fall into!
 If you are planning on taking a pram for your little one, think again.